Leningrad Military District: History

+Early history

+The district was founded in 1864 as the Petersburg Military District in the Russian Empire during the military district reform of that year.
+After World War I began Saint Petersburg was renamed Petrograd and the district also changed its name to the Petrograd Military District.

 The Leningrad Military District was originally formed as the Petrograd Military District after the October Revolution of 1917 up to the beginning of the formation of the Red Army.
-The Petrograd District was established as a part of the Red Army (RKKA) by order в"– 71 of the Highest Military Council of 6 September 1918.
-On 1 February 1924, by the order в"– 126 the Revolutionary Military Councils of the USSR the Petrograd military district was renamed the Leningrad Military District.
+The Petrograd District was reestablished as a part of the Red Army (RKKA) by an order of the Highest Military Council of 6 September 1918.
+On 1 February 1924, the Petrograd military district was renamed the Leningrad Military District when the city was renamed Leningrad.
+The district included Leningrad, Pskov, Novgorod, Olonets, Cherepovets, and Murmansk Governorates and the Karelian SSR.
+In 1927 the governorates were merged into the new Leningrad Oblast, with the territory of the district remaining the same between the wars.

+By 1935 the district included the 1st Rifle Corps at Novgorod with the 16th and 56th Rifle Divisions, and the 19th Rifle Corps at Leningrad with the 4th Turkestan and 20th Rifle Divisions.
+The 19th Rifle Corps also included the Separate Karelian Rifle Brigade and Separate Murmansk Rifle Regiment.

 Markian Popov was appointed District Commander in 1939.
 Its main purpose was the defence of the Kola Peninsula and the northern shores of the Gulf of Finland.
 On the right flank it bordered with the Arkhangelsk Military District, on the left — with the Baltic MD.
 Among the defensive works started in the 1930s to protect the frontiers was the Karelian Fortified Region.

 World War II

-The Winter War of 1939–40 with Finland prompted a close examination of the combat performance of the District’s troops, and for the better control of the 7th and 13th Armies the North-Western Front was formed from the staff of the District on 7 January 1940.
+The Winter War of 1939–40 with Finland prompted a close examination of the combat performance of the District's troops, and for the better control of the 7th and 13th Armies the North-Western Front was formed from the staff of the District on 7 January 1940.
 Three and a half months later the Front was dissolved back into the District headquarters.

 On June 9, 1940, directive 02622ss/ov was given to the District by Semyon Timoshenko to be ready by June 12 to (a) capture the vessels of the Estonian, Latvian and Lithuanian Navy in their bases and/or at sea; (b) Capture the Estonian and Latvian commercial fleet and all other vessels; (c) Prepare for an invasion and landing in Tallinn and Paldiski; (d) Close the Gulf of Riga and blockade the coasts of Estonia and Latvia in Gulf of Finland and Baltic Sea; (e) Prevent an evacuation of the Estonian and Latvian governments, military forces and assets; (f) Provide naval support for an invasion towards Rakvere; (g) Prevent the Estonian and Latvian airplanes flying either to Finland or Sweden.